kayvansol/PySparkJupyterOnKubernetes/README.md

 enjoying from sending python codes to spark cluster on kubernetes via jupyter.

-Note: of course you can work with pyspark single node installed on jupyter without kubernetes and when you are sure of correction of the code, send it via spark-submit or like above code to spark cluster on kubernetes.
+Note: of course you can work with pyspark single node installed on jupyter without kubernetes and when you will be sure that the code is correct, then send it via spark-submit or like above code to spark cluster on kubernetes.